Dublin: Tallaght Garda Station evacuated in security alert

 - Published

-A Garda (Irish police) station in Dublin has been evacuated due to a security alert and Irish army bomb disposal experts have been deployed.
+A Garda (Irish police) station in Dublin had to been evacuated due to a security alert and Irish army bomb disposal experts were deployed.

 The incident at Tallaght Garda Station began on Friday evening when a man was arrested nearby by officers on patrol.